mkowsiak/pythonmodules/README.md

 # Known limitations

-Samples are realy basic, and illustrate how to import modules inside your code
+Samples are realy basic, and are here to illustrate how to import modules inside your code.
+Don't expect anything fancy here.